 According to WHFoods swiss chard has ~13 polyphenol antioxidants.
 Additionally, chard is HIGH in Vitamin K (715.9%DV/cup cooked).
 That's great... what does Vitamin K do?
 Well, i'll tell you!
 Vitamin K helps promote bone grown and retain bone density.
 Sounds pretty good to me right?
 Additionally, chard is fairly high in Vitamin A (214.3% DV/cup) which aids in eye, retina, health and acts as an antioxidant.

 Now if that hasn't convinced you to at least try it, maybe this will.
 One of the primary flavonoids ( ) in chard is called: syringic acid.
 This flavonoid inhibits the activity of an enzyme called: alpha-glucosidase who's job is to break down carbohydrates.
 Because chard helps slow the enzyme activity down, the time it takes for the carbs to be broken down into simple sugars and shoved into your blood stream is extended.
-Okay so what does this mean-a longer more steady blood sugar?
-Helps reduce those "spikes" you could get from instant sugar to your blood stream.
+Okay so what does this mean a longer more steady blood sugar?
+Helps to reduce those "spikes" you could get from instant sugar to your bloodstream.

 Are you totally in love with chard already??
 If you're still on the fence move on to the recipe and maybe that will hook you!

 7 swiss chard leaves (I used rainbow, but any color will do)